6 Steps to Planning Your Dream Kitchen Renovation

 2. Plan Your Layout

-The layout of your kitchen is a critical factor in its functionality and efficiency.
+The layout of your dream kitchen is a critical factor of renovation in its functionality and efficiency.
 A well-designed layout can make cooking and entertaining more enjoyable and convenient.

 Assess Your Current Layout